Nico-FR/TADkit_dev2/README.md

 ```

 Now, knowing that the A compartments are more active than the B
-compartments, we can use `compOrientation()` to: -call the compartments
+compartments, we can use `compOrientation()` to:

-of the A and B compartments, -calculate the median expression, -invert
+-   call A and B compartments,
+-   calculate median expression,
-the PC1 value for the chromosomes with expression rate of B \> A.
+-   invert PC1 values for chromosomes with expression rate of B > A.

 ``` r
 PC1_1_50kb.gr = suppressWarnings(dataframes2grange(PC1_1_50kb.bedgraph, chromsize, metadata.mcols = 4)) %>% trim #create GRanges from bedgraph and cut bins out-of-bound to suppress warnings